stintosestudios/forFrame/README.md

 ### maxFrame

-The maxFrame properties is used to set the number of frames that are to be used in your animation.
+The maxFrame property is used to set the number of frames that are to be used in your animation.

-    MaxFrame : 60
+    maxFrame : 60

-You can omit this from your options object, a default of 50 will be applied.
+You can omit this from your options object, a hard coded default of 50 will be applied.

 ### Parts